unartig/sepsis_osc/typst/main_thesis.typ

 Here the $dot(phi)$ is used as shorthand notation for the time derivative of the phase $(d phi)/(d t)$, the instantaneous phase velocity.
 An additional parameter is the global coupling strength $Kappa$ between oscillators $i$ and $j$.

-The model captures the essential mechanism of self-synchronization, which is the reason the model has attracted so much research.
+The model captures the essential mechanism of self-synchronization, and a fundamental collective transition from disorder to order, that underlie many real world processes, which is the reason the model has attracted so much research.
 When evolving this system with time, oscillator $i$'s phase velocity depends on each other oscillator $j$.
 If $phi_j > phi_i$ the phase oscillator $i$ accelerates $dot(phi)_i > 0$, if $phi_j < phi_i$ decelerates.
 For sufficiently large $N$ the oscillator population can converge towards system-scale states of coherence or incoherence based on the choice of $Kappa$.
-Coherent in this case means oscillators synchronize with each other, so they share the same phase and phase velocity, incoherence on the other hand is the absence of synchronization (desynchronized), see @fig:sync panels A) and B) respectively.
+Coherent in this case means oscillators synchronize with each other, so they share the same phase and phase velocity, incoherence on the other hand is the absence of synchronization (desynchronized), see @fig:sync.
 Synchronous states can be reached if the coupling is stronger than a certain threshold $Kappa>Kappa_c$, the critical coupling strength.

-#TODO[Picture #figure("")<fig:sync>]
-This relatively model captures a fundamental collective transition, disorder to order, that underlies many real world processes.
-Therefore it provides a natural starting point for the #acr("DNM").
+In between these two regimes there is a transition-phase of partial synchronization, where some oscillators phase- and frequency-lock and others do not.

+#figure(
+  kuramoto_fig,
+  caption: [The two stable regimes for the basic Kuramoto model.
+From an incoherent system state with desynchronized oscillators (heterogeneous phases and frequencies), to a synchronized system state with phase- and frequency-locked oscillators with increasing coupling strength $Kappa$)], ) <fig:sync>

-=== Extensions to the Kuramoto Model
+=== Extensions to the Kuramoto Model <sec:extent>
-To more accurately describe real world systems, various extensions of the basic Kuramoto model have been proposed, several of these are relevant to the #acr("DNM") and are shortly introduced:
+To more accurately describe real world systems, various extensions of the basic Kuramoto model have been proposed and studied numerically and analytically.
+Several extensions are directly relevant to the #acr("DNM") and their definitions and effects on synchroization will be shortly introduced:

 *Phase Lag $alpha$* introduced in @Placeholder (Kuramoto Sakaguchi 86) #todo[cite], brings a frustration into the synchronization process:
 $
   dot(phi)_i = omega_i - Kappa/N sum^N_(j=1) sin(phi_i - phi_j cmred(+ alpha))
 $
-Positve values of $alpha$ act as an inhibitor of synchronization by shifting the coupling function, so the coupling does not vanish even when the phases align.
+Positive values of $alpha$ act as an inhibitor of synchronization by shifting the coupling function, so the coupling does not vanish even when the phases align.
 As a result the critical coupling strength $K_c$ increases with $alpha$.

 *Adaptive coupling $bold(Kappa) in RR^(N times N)$* moves from a global coupling strength $Kappa$ for all oscillator pairs to an adaptive coupling strength for each individual pair $kappa_(i j)$: